opentext-idol/idol-containers-toolkit/helm/distributed-idol/README.md

 a [minikube](https://minikube.sigs.k8s.io/docs/) cluster, you can [enable an NGINX controller](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/) and see the exposed address using `kubectl get ingress`.

 By default the chart is setup ingress for `nginx`.
-If you are deploying on OpenShift/OKD then you should set `ingressType=haproxy` and specify your `ingressHost`.
+If you are deploying on OpenShift/OKD then you should set `ingress.type=haproxy` and specify your `ingress.host`.

 ### Storage Classes and Persistent Volumes